wazum/sluggi/README.md

 I'm already working on another prototype where the limited edit functionality is incorporated into the existing single slug field.

 ![Slug field with limited edit functionality](Resources/Public/Screenshots/slug_future.png)

+## Support me

+You like my extensions?
+Get something for me (surprise! surprise!) from my wishlist on [Amazon](https://smile.amazon.de/hz/wishlist/dl/invite/cuUyzSQ) or [help me pay](https://www.paypal.me/wazum) the next pizza or Pho soup (mjam).
+Thanks a lot!